I.4.1 Legal Framework

 Project Implementation Phase

-Costs for the implementation of an approved project are eligible from its start date until its end date as set in the approved application form.
+Costs for the implementation of an approved project are eligible from its start date until its end date as set in the subsidy contract.
 At the earliest, costs are eligible as from the day after submitting the application form to the MA/JS, provided that this day is the official start date of the project indicated in the subsidy contract.
 On this basis, partners may decide at their own risk to start the implementation of the project even before the MC decision for funding.

 Project Closure Phase

-Closure costs of a project refer to activities such as the preparation and submission of the last joint progress and joint finance reports and the control of expenditure of the last reporting period.
-Costs referring to these activities are eligible and must be paid by the deadline for submitting the last joint progress and joint finance reports as set in the subsidy contract.
+Closure costs of a project refer to activities such as the preparation and submission of the last joint activity and joint finance reports and the control of expenditure of the last reporting period.
+Costs referring to these activities are eligible and must be paid by the deadline for submitting the last joint activity and joint finance reports as set in the subsidy contract.
 If an extension of the deadline for submission of the mentioned reports is granted by the MA/JS, the postponed date applies.
 The beneficiary shall provide the respective confirmation received from the MA/JS to the national controller.

 The time-wise eligibility of expenditure is visualised in the following figure.